-I am a biologist with primary research interests in ecology and evolutionary biology.
-My research addresses the process of adaptive evolution, its mechanistic basis, and its consequences for populations, communities and ecosystems.
+My primary interests are ecology and evolutionary biology.
+My research addresses the process of adaptive evolution, its mechanistic basis, and its ecological consequences for populations, communities and ecosystems.
 I study the phenotypic and genetic mechanisms by which populations of organisms adapt to their environment, and the impacts that evolution in critical species has on ecological communities and ecosystem properties.
-My study systems include natural freshwater ecosystems and model laboratory microcosms.
-I employ diverse methods including field sampling and manipulative laboratory experiments with freshwater zooplankton, DNA sequencing, population genetics and genomics, phylogenetics, functional genomics, and mathematical modeling.
-In my Ph.D. research with Ben Kerr at the UW in Seattle I investigated ultraviolet radiation tolerance in populations of the water flea Daphnia melanica inhabiting shallow subalpine ponds in the Olympic Mountains (pictured above).
-In my postdoctoral work and ongoing collaboration with Nelson Hairston’s laboratory at Cornell University, I explore how the impacts of evolutionary change within populations can scale up to impact communities and ecosystems, using laboratory microcosms and experimental ponds.
+My study systems include natural freshwater ecosystems and model laboratory microcosms, with a particular emphasis on the water flea Daphnia.
+I employ diverse methods including field sampling and manipulative laboratory experiments with freshwater zooplankton, population genetics and genomics, gene expression profiling, and mathematical modeling.
+In my Ph.D. research with Ben Kerr at the University of Washington in Seattle, I investigated ultraviolet radiation tolerance in populations of Daphnia melanica inhabiting shallow subalpine ponds in the Olympic Mountains (pictured at right).
+I continue to study the ecology and genomics of these and other D. melanica populations as part of an ongoing collaboration with Mike Pfrender at Notre Dame University and others.